 Thanks to the Endangered Species Act, the humpback whale population has grown in the last 20 years from 6,000 whales in the North Pacific Ocean, with 4,000 coming to Hawaii, to more than 21,000 whales existing today with approximately 10,000 traveling to Hawaii each year.

 There is something inspiring about watching a humpback whale, which as an adult can weigh up to 45 tons, play off-shore.
 Even more exciting is seeing a baby whale take breaching lessons from their mother and learn to splash and play, similar to a baby in a bathtub.

 Like all of our visitors, we look forward each year to the arrival of our guests, the humpback whales, who seem to know how to enjoy paradise just as much as we do.
-Setup your next get-away during Whale watching season at our Poipu Vacation Rental.
+Setup your next get-away during Whale watching season while staying at our Poipu Vacation Rental.
 You can do additional browsing and learn about Kauai Beaches, Snorkeling in Kauai, or Scuba Diving in Kauai.